-Because both the Master's and Doctoral programs meet or exceed standards for school psychology licensure from the Utah State Department of Education, our graduates generally have no trouble obtaining licensure in other States and/or jurisdictions in the United States.
+Because both the Education Specialists and Doctoral programs meet or exceed standards for school psychology licensure from the Utah State Department of Education, our graduates generally have no trouble obtaining licensure in other States and/or jurisdictions in the United States.

-The M.S./M.Ed. are predominantly practice-based degrees with the goal of helping you to become a licensed school psychologist.
-Students at the master's level are required to complete or participate in an extended research project within the limited program timeline.
-You must identify a faculty advisor who is willing to chair your master's thesis research.
+The EdS is predominantly a practice-based degree with the goal of helping you to become a licensed school psychologist.
+Students at the Education Specialists level are required to complete or participate in an extended research project within the limited program timeline.
+You must identify a faculty advisor who is willing to chair your Education Specialists thesis research.
 Students continuing on to pursue Doctoral studies are required to complete a dissertation project under the supervision of a five member committee chaired by a faculty member.